Vision Wassenaar Slag

 6. Completed: Vision presented to city council -

-On March 4, the vision was presented to the City Council.
+On March 4, the vision was adopted by the City Council.

 7. Currently in progress: elaboration of vision